codeplaysoftware/standards-proposals/asynchronous-data-flow/sycl-2.2/02_memory_consistence.md

 memory objects.

 We can leverage this restrictions by considering the different *access modes* of the memory object.
-SYCL defines six different access modes to memory objects (Table 4.14 of SYCL 2.2 specification):
+SYCL defines five different access modes to memory objects (Table 4.14 of SYCL 2.2 specification):

 -   read (R): The kernel requests read-only access mode to the memory